 David is a certified public accountant (CPA) and holds the Certified Valuation Analyst (CVA®) designation.
 He worked in public accounting across multiple industries serving as a tax, consulting, and valuation specialist.
 He has advised business owners to make strategic growth decisions, financial models, and navigate mergers and acquisitions.
 While serving as a valuation expert, David worked with businesses and attorneys across the country in buy/sell transactions, wrongful termination or death cases, marital dissolutions, and more.
 Before his career in public accounting David was a financial consultant for TVA within the financial operations organization.
 Previously, he spent several years as an advertising sales executive.

 David earned a Bachelor of Science in Business Administration–Marketing from the University of Tennessee at Chattanooga.
 He was awarded a full scholarship and graduated with honors while working in the real estate industry during his university tenure.
-David is active in the local community and proudly serves on the board of directors for numerous local boards including Signal Mountain Parks and Recreation, Downside Up, Inc., and ArtPart.
+David is active in the local community and proudly serves on the board of directors for numerous local boards including Signal Mountain Parks and Recreation and ArtPart.